Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 You might have noticed a `.github` directory already.
 This directory configures Github to give us some nice features including:
 - `ISSUE_TEMPLATE.md`: The contents of this file are used to provide a [template when opening a new Github issue](https://help.github.com/en/github/building-a-strong-community/about-issue-and-pull-request-templates).
 It helps users report bugs or provide feedback by prompting for useful information.
 - `CODEOWNERS`: defines individuals or teams to automatically assign to new Github issues or pull requests ([see the Github code owners documentation](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/about-code-owners)).
-- `workflows/*`: the workflows directory configures a number of [Github Actions](https://github.com/features/actions) which will automate component testing and release, set useful Github labels, and more.
+- `workflows/*`: the workflows directory configures a number of [Github Actions](https://github.com/features/actions) which will automate component testing and release.
 We'll look at some of these shortly.

 There is also some manual Github configuration left to do.
 When your new component is pushed to Github [update access in the Github settings of your repository](https://docs.github.com/en/github/getting-started-with-github/access-permissions-on-github).
 Grant these teams the following permissions:
 - `@origami-read-only`: **read** - required, for a team of helpful Origami bots